turingschool/front-end-curriculum/lessons/web-scraping-workshop.md

 ### `.end()` and `.then()`

 You need these little fellers for your script to work correctly.
 Don't forget them.

+Like, if you go to a site and it doesn't do anything... you probably forgot them....

 ### Promises